icy/bocker/README.md

 * `Dockerfile` statements are ordered.
 First declared first run.
   In `Bockerfile`, most stuff in `PREAMBLE` are un-ordered;
 * `Dockerfile` supports array form of `ENV`, `EXPOSE`, `VOLUME`;
   but `Bockerfile` doesn't.
-This ways helps `Bockerfile` glues declarations from multiple library files into a single statement;
+This way helps `Bockerfile` to glue declarations from multiple library files into a single statement;
-* To group `RUN` commands in `Dockerfile`, you have to use `&&` and delete `RUN` from the later statements.
+* To group `RUN` commands in `Dockerfile`, you have to use `&&` and remove `RUN` from the later statements.
 In `Bockerfile`, you simply use `ed_group`.
 See [this example][Bockerfile.nginx];
 * To declare a `Bash` function and use them in every `RUN` statement, you may put that definition in a file, use `COPY` to transfer the file to the container and load it, e.g, `RUN source /mylib.sh; ...`;
   You can love this way or not.
-In `Bockerfile`, you simply use `ed_ship` for build-time methods, and `ed_ship --later` for run-time methods with a zero-layer added.
+In `Bockerfile`, you simply use `ed_ship` for build-time methods, and `ed_ship --later` for run-time methods with a minimum number of layers.

 Here is a table for quick reference.